1 9 7 2 – 1 9 7 7 (Australia)

 As the season cliffhanger, it was left open-ended who had actually died and who survived, relying on viewers letters to decide the fate of the characters.
 The identities of the dead remained a mystery for weeks.

-Killing off Les Whittaker proved to be a mistake, so producers brought him back from the dead as his own long-lost brother, Frank, and devised a romance between him and Les’ widow, Norma.
+Killing off Les Whittaker proved to be a mistake, so producers brought Gordon McDougall back from the dead as his own long-lost Scottish brother, Frank, and devised a romance between him and Les’ widow, Norma.

-The melodrama continued until Number 96 finally shut the door on its groundbreaking run, with the final episode airing on 22 December 1977.
+The melodrama continued until Number 96 finally shut the door on its groundbreaking run, with the final episode airing on 11 August 1977.
+The long-running series ended with “Mummy” Edie MacDonald beginning her latest novel.
+She sits at the table in her flat, puts a blank sheet of paper in her typewriter and begins typing:

 A 1974 feature film of Number 96 was memorable for (amongst other things) the rape of Vera Collins (again).
 This time by a bikie gang.

-In 1980 an American version of Number 96 was made.
-It bore absolutely no resemblance to the original and was exceptionally weak.
+In 1980 an American version of Number 96 was made, starring Ellen Travolta and Greg Mullavey.
+Produced as a comedy by NBC, it bore absolutely no resemblance to the original and was exceptionally weak.

 Amanda Von Pappenburg